kenorb/katacoda-scenarios/corda-ansible-install/intro.md

-In this scenario you will learn how to install Corda using Ansible with a minimal set of steps.
+In this scenario you will learn how to install and run Corda using Ansible with a minimal set of steps.

-This scenario consist the following steps:
+It consist the following steps:

 1. Cloning the Corda repository containing Ansible role.
 2. Installing Ansible using Apt.